n8cotoa/anagrams-antigrams/README.md

 * Program will check if phrases are anagrams
   * Input: 'O, DRACONIAN DEVIL', 'LEONARDO DA VINCI'
   * Output: True

+* Program will check if phrases are Antigrams
+  * Input: 'jumpy brick', 'glent vozhd'
+  * Output: 'is Antigram'

 ## License